 Additionally, we reserve the right to reject Cohorts for any reason if we feel the content may be overly controversial or misinterpreted by individuals within your Audience.

-If your Cohort is considered inappropriate, its status will be changed to “Rejected”.
-We will contacted to clarify how and why this decision was made.
+If your Cohort is considered inappropriate, its status will be changed to “Rejected” and you will receive an email with more explanation.
 You are always welcome to create modified or new versions of a rejected Cohort at any time.

 But all this is so negative.
 Can we focus on techniques to drive stronger responses in our Message FAQ?